David-Aqeel/Project-1-MASTERMIND/README.md

 //score will be in the top right

-//timer will start when player makes first pick
+//timer will start when player makes first pick/            STRETCH

-//color choices will be on the right side along the border, below which there will be a 'check answer button'
+//color choices will be on the right side along the border, below which there will be a 'check answer button'.

 //the player will have 10 chances to guess the code, and there will be 10 lines numbered 10-1 from top to bottom on the left side along the border
+    //Start by making an empty guess array.
+    //cache dom elements
+    //generate an answer to compare with the user guesses.
+    //player can start guessing via dom interface.
+    //add guess to the guess array.
+(START WITH 1 GUESS AND WHEN THE CODE IS FUNCTIONAL JUST ADD GUESSES (li) TO AN INCREASING LIST (ul)).
+    //if the guess is wrong and there are fewer than 10 guesses continue to the next guess, otherwise end game and show score/reset game button.
+    //give feedback by manipulating dom.

 //each number will have 4 blank circles to the right of it that will be filled up when the player clicks on a color choice from the color menu.